 Consider starting this now and continue it over Christmas, especially after any rich or heavy foods.

 Note: If you suffer from GERD then lemon juice is probably not a good choice.
-Also, it is not recommended to drink lemon juice for long periods or in larger quantities as it said to attack teeth enamel and can disrupt digestion.
+Also, it is not recommended to drink lemon juice for long periods or in larger quantities.

 Enjoy it – but don’t overdo it (your digestion with thank you for it)